J.D. Admissions: Transfer & Visiting Students

 Visiting Applicant Timeline

-Visiting applicants may apply for the 2022-2023 academic year.
+Enrolled students at an ABA or Internationally accredited law school may apply to visit for the 2025 academic year by submitting the required information listed below.
+Visiting students may apply for a semester or a year.
 Admissions decisions are made on a rolling basis depending on the semester for which you are applying.
-Individuals may apply for fall, spring, or an entire year.
 Early application is encouraged.

 Transfer Applicant Timeline

-Application - The application must be completed in full, with all required and any relevant optional questions answered.
-All applications must be submitted through the Law School Admissions Council (LSAC).
+Application - The submitted application must be completed in full, with all required and any relevant optional questions answered in order to be considered.
+Failure to do so may delay the processing of your application.
+All applications MUST be submitted through the Law School Admissions Council (LSAC).

 Letters of Recommendation - Applicants should use the Letter of Recommendation Service offered through CAS.
-Although Letters of Recommendation are not required, we strongly encourage at least one Letter of Recommendation, and that it comes from a professor at your current law school.
+Although Letters of Recommendation are not required, we strongly encourage at least one Letter of Recommendation, preferably from a professor at your current law school.
+Up to four letters will be considered.
+Note: Letters of recommendation are held in confidence.
+The submission of your application constitutes your waiver of any and all rights to review letters of recommendation retained by this law school.
+Letters are used for law admissions purposes only.

-Letter of Good Standing - The Dean of the law school you are presently attending must send a letter to the Richmond Law Admissions Office stating that you are in good standing and eligible to continue your studies there.
+Letter of Good Standing - The appropriate Dean or Registar of the law school you are presently attending must send a letter to the Richmond Law Admissions Office stating that you are in good standing and eligible to continue your studies there.
 Letters of Good standing may be sent directly to the Admissions Office.
-Visiting students must provide a letter stating they are eligible to visit and credit hours taken will transfer back to their degree-granting law school.
+Either the Letter of Good Standing or required transcript must indicate your class rank or the reason that no rank is provided.

-Résumé - The résumé may be of any length and should provide chronological information about your academic background, work experiences, extracurricular or charitable activities, and accomplishments.
+Résumé - The résumé may be of any length and in any appropriate format for a professional résumé or CV.
+It should provide chronological information about your academic background, work experiences, extracurricular or charitable activities, publications, and accomplishments.

-Personal Statement - The personal statement should be approximately two pages in length and can address any topic you deem relevant.
+Personal Statement - The required personal statement should be approximately two pages in length and can address any topic you deem relevant that will provide additional insight into your experiences, qualifications, and interests.
 We encourage you to provide information about yourself otherwise not found in your application.
 We do not recommend explaining any legal or educational issues associated with your application here.
 If needed, please address these issues in an addendum.
 We do encourage addressing why you wish to transfer or visit.
+Please note that everything in your personal statementmust be entirely your own original work and may not be produced in any part with ChatGPT or any other artificial intelligence or large language model system.Optional Supplemental Statement - Recognizing that applicants may have more to share beyond their required personal statement and other contents of their application file, we offer this option to submit a supplemental statement.
+This statement is not required and no applicant will be penalized for choosing not to submit one.

 Addendum - An addendum must be submitted to address any legal, character and fitness, or educational issues associated with your application.
 If there are multiple issues, each should be addressed in its own addendum.
+Brief optional addenda may also be useful to explain LSAT score discrepancies, grade inconsistencies, gaps in work history, or to provide context for reviews on any topicyou feel is relevant to their decision.
 There is no required format.

 Other Statements - Richmond Law considers whether a student comes from an underprivileged socioeconomic background, is a first-generation college student, has a disability, or is from a group underrepresented in the legal profession.
 We encourage any additional statements you wish to provide.